UniversityRadioYork/ury-rapid/manual/README.md

 This is the user manual for *URY Rapid*, a playout services platform designed for use in the *BAPS3* playout system.

-URY Rapid is a Ruby-based system that allows you to:
+URY Rapid (*Rapid* for short) is a Ruby-based system that allows you to:

 * Plug in playout systems ([BAPS2] and [BAPS3]);
 * Add other services, such as tracklisting and track resolving, that work with